What to Expect / FAQ

 Getting Tickets and Getting Here

 The historic and beautiful Capitol Civic Centre is our home.
 Opened in 1921, the concert space is one-of-a-kind.
 It’s hosted the biggest and best acts over the years, internationally renowned.
 It sounds great.
 It’s comfortable.
 It’s pretty to look at.
-We first performed at in the CCC in 1952 and have seen it in all its configurations.
+We first performed at in the Capitol in 1952 and have seen it in all its configurations.
 After the most recent renovations were completed in 2019, ACT TWO, the hall seats 1000.
-We also perform outside the CCC in Manitowoc, Two Rivers, and throughout the county to reach new audiences and proudly represent our name.
+We also perform at events big and small throughout the community to reach new audiences and proudly represent our name.

-The CCC has accessible seating for all on the first level.
-There is wheelchair access through the front door, the restrooms are ADA accessible and the CCC does have a few wheelchairs available on site.
+The Capitol has accessible seating for all on the first level.
+There is wheelchair access through the front door, the restrooms are ADA accessible and the Capitol does have wheelchairs available on site.
 The Box Office (920-683-2184) can answer any specific questions.

-- Tickets at the door start at $35 a pop, with discounts for children.
-And they’re free if you or your business wants to be a concert sponsor! *wink*
+- Tickets at the door start at $30 a pop plus fees and taxes, and children under 10 are free.
+Tickets are they’re free if you or your business wants to be a concert sponsor! *wink*

 - You can also buy Season Tickets each year and save.
 If you do, you’ll always get the best deal and know you have a seat reserved with us.